stefanrueger/urboot/docs/background.md

 flash memory be checked for a viable program image?
 In this implementation the first decision is between serial bootloader code and starting the app.
 If the latter then the external flash memory is checked if and only if the watchdog reset flag was set; that check happens before the actual app is started.
-Here the choices for the first decision:
+Here some choices for the first decision:

  - `if(ch != _BV(EXTRF))`